Senate Candidate Uses Audio of Scalise Shooting in Campaign Ad

 Scalise was left in critical condition, and later suffered major complications after his initial recovery.
 On Monday, in a hopeful sign for his recovery, he videoconferenced with representatives for the first time.

-Brooks told the Associated Press that he made the ad because Luther Strange, who is the incumbent and establishment favorite to continue in Sessions’s seat, had made gun rights an issue in the campaign.
+Brooks told the Associated Press that he made the ad because Luther Strange, who was installed to replace Sessions in February and is the establishment favorite in August’s primary, had made gun rights an issue in the campaign.

 Comments